hardik-kapadia/ReImagine-App/README.md

 # ReImagine-Android-App
-A Flutter App to browse the various s posts on the subreddits part of Reddit's Imaginary Network Expanded
+A Flutter App to browse posts on the subreddits part of Reddit's Imaginary Network Expanded